Skip to main content

 Solution-Focused, Motivational & Narrative Therapy

-Brief, strengths-based approaches that build on what's already working — drawing on solution-focused therapy, motivational interviewing (MI), and narrative therapy.
+Brief, strengths-based approaches including solution-focused therapy, motivational interviewing (MI), and narrative therapy.

 Solution-focused, motivational, and narrative therapy at Succoris Psychology